Festo-se/raeos/README.md

 To route the Internet from your Host to the rae several steps are necessary.
 The following internet configuration is for the Ubuntu linux distribution:

-First of all you have to activate Port forwarding
+First of all you have to activate Port forwarding on your Host and not on the RAE
 ```bash
 sudo sysctl -w net.ipv4.ip_forward=1
 ```